revk/ESP32-Faikin/README.md

 Basically, Daikin have gone all cloudy with the latest WiFi controllers.
 This module is designed to provide an alternative.

-This plan is MQTT linked, one day maybe even Matter linked, and maybe support the old style Daikin WiFi comments as well, we'll see.
+This plan is MQTT linked, one day maybe even Matter linked, and maybe support the old style Daikin WiFi commands/URLs as well, we'll see.